AABoyles/AIPredict/README.md

 ### Animal Brains

 As our computational capacity climbs through the ranks of the animal kingdom, there are a variety of metrics which would be useful for comparison.
 The [Number of Neurons, Cortical Neurons (in mammals), Synapses](https://en.wikipedia.org/wiki/List_of_animals_by_number_of_neurons), [Brain size](https://en.wikipedia.org/wiki/Brain_size), [Brain-to-Body Mass Ratio](https://en.wikipedia.org/wiki/Brain-to-body_mass_ratio), [Encephalization Quotient](https://en.wikipedia.org/wiki/Encephalization_quotient) and [Cranial Capacity](https://en.wikipedia.org/wiki/Brain_size#Cranial_capacity) might all be useful in this line of research.
 Sadly, I've not yet found any sources (let alone reliable ones) for more than a few species.
 This dataset was scraped from the [Wikipedia's List of Animals by Number of Neurons](https://en.wikipedia.org/w/index.php?title=List_of_animals_by_number_of_neurons&oldid=710786267).
+Those, in turn, were assembled from a variety of sources, most prominently Herculano-Houzel et al. (2007b).
+(This last set is on my [list of sources to add](#Data%20to%20be%20added).)

 ``` r
 ai_animal_neurons %>%